Arturo2711/Natural-scene-image-retrieval/README.md

 # Natural-scene-image-retrieval
-This project is Content Based Image Retrieval
+This project is an Content Based Image Retrieval sytem